 - Investing requires a lot of money

 It’s easy to look at $5,000 in savings and think that buying stocks is not worth the effort.
 After all, an 8% return in $5,000 is only $400, which won’t go very far in paying for retirement.
 While it’s true that investors won’t become rich overnight by investing $5,000 in a diversified portfolio of stocks, the power of the stock market rests in compounding returns.
 If a person starts investing $5,000 per year in the stock market and gets an 8% annual return, that portfolio would be worth more than $500,000 within 30 years.

 An investment’s past performance on a long enough time frame can be an important indicator of what to expect in the future.
 But assuming that a stock, bond and commodity will continue its past trajectory in the years ahead can be a risky way of thinking.
 Traders that attempt to chase the hottest stocks often end up getting burned when those stocks experience short-term regression.
 Rather than trying to guess where a stock is headed in the short term by looking at the past, investors should choose quality, long term investments and remain patient through the short-term market noise.

 - Fund management fees are too small to matter

-Mutual funds fees and Index funds fees may seem so small that they don’t matter, but a closer look at the numbers shows just how much difference just 1% can make.
+Mutual fund fees and Index fund fees may seem so small that they don’t matter, but a closer look at the numbers shows just how much difference just 1% can make.
 The average mutual fund investor is subject to annual expense ratio fees of 1.19%, hidden costs fees of 1.44%, tax inefficiency costs of 1.1% and “sneaky behaviour” costs of 2.49% according to Forbes.
 At an 8% annual return, a $100,000 investment can grow up to $1, 006, 266 in just 30 years.
 However, losing just 1% annually can drop the balance to $761,266.